pepsimidamerica/ezoff/README.md

 Note: The documentation is mistaken on custom fields (insofar as filling them out when creating an object or updating the custom field on an already existing object).
 It says to put underscores in place of spaces in the field name, but this is incorrect.
 After testing the API, it appears it wants the actual name of the field with the spaces, not underscores.
 At least on members.

+Note: Similarly, the documentation isn't exhaustive when it comes to listing the valid fields when creating or updating something.
+Frequently there are fields on the actual page that aren't mentioned in the EZOffice documentation.
+Throughout program I check for that keys provided are valid to prevent the API call from erroring out.
+Just have to add to list of valid key whenever we run into one.

 ## Project Structure

 Project is split up into several files depending on what area of the EZOffice API is being dealt with.
 Purely for organizational purposes.